19hours/sg-statutes/Acts/Immigration Act.md

 (5) In any proceedings under this section, the certificate in writing of an immigration officer who boarded or examined any particular vessel to the effect that the vessel carried, on arrival in Singapore, a total number of seamen corresponding in description to the particulars on the identification cards furnished under subsection (1)(c) shall be conclusive proof that the vessel did on arrival carry that number of seamen.

+### Provision of passenger and crew information in advance by master, etc., of vessel due to arrive in Singapore

+22A\.—(1) The master, owner, agent or charterer of every vessel which is due to arrive at any authorised landing place for persons arriving in Singapore by sea from a place outside Singapore shall, upon being given reasonable prior notice in writing by the Controller to comply with this section —

+(a) within such time prior to the arrival of the vessel at the authorised landing place, in such form and manner and containing such particulars of the crew as may be prescribed, furnish to the Controller a complete list of all the crew who are or will be on board the vessel at the time of its arrival at the authorised landing place;

+(b) within such time prior to the arrival of the vessel at the authorised landing place and in such form and manner as may be prescribed, furnish to the Controller a complete list of all passengers who are or will be on board the vessel at the time of its arrival at the authorised landing place; and

+(c) furnish to the Controller in relation to every passenger disembarking in Singapore, such particulars regarding one or both of the following:

+(i) advance passenger information;

+(ii) information recorded in the passenger reservation system for that vessel,

+within such time prior to the arrival of the vessel at the authorised landing place and in such form and manner as may be prescribed.

+(2) The Controller may at any time by notice in writing to the master, owner, agent or charterer of a vessel, revoke the notice given to him under subsection (1).

+(3) The master, owner, agent or charterer of a vessel who contravenes subsection (1) shall be guilty of an offence.

+(4) Any master, owner, agent or charterer of a vessel who is required to comply with this section need not comply with section 22(1)(a) and (2)(a) and (b) unless so required by an immigration officer.

+[Act 18 of 2012 wef 19/12/2012]

-### Production of lists and persons by captain, etc., of aircraft
+### Provision of passenger and crew information by captain, etc., of aircraft arriving in, leaving or due to leave Singapore

-23\.—(1) The captain, owner, agent or charterer of every aircraft arriving in or leaving Singapore shall —
+23\.—(1) Subject to section 23AA(4), the captain, owner, agent or charterer of every aircraft arriving at any airport in Singapore from a place outside Singapore or leaving or due to leave any airport in Singapore to a place outside Singapore shall —

-(a) furnish to an immigration officer a complete list of all passengers of his aircraft as prescribed under section 22(2)(a) or in accordance with Annex 9 to the Convention on International Civil Aviation;
+(a) within such time, in such form and manner and containing such particulars as may be prescribed, furnish to an immigration officer a complete list of all passengers who are or will be on board the aircraft at the time of its arrival at the airport or departure from the airport, as the case may be;

-(b) furnish to that officer in relation to every passenger landing in or departing from Singapore such particulars in such form as may be prescribed;
+(b) furnish to that officer in relation to every passenger landing in or departing from Singapore such particulars in such form and manner within such time as may be prescribed;

-(c) furnish to that officer a complete list of the members of the crew of his aircraft as prescribed under section 22(1)(a) or in accordance with Annex 9 to the Convention on International Civil Aviation;
+(c) within such time, in such form and manner and containing such particulars of the crew as may be prescribed, furnish to that officer a complete list of all the crew of his aircraft who are or will be on board the aircraft at the time of its arrival at the airport or departure from the airport, as the case may be;

-(d) produce the members of the crew and passengers of that aircraft for inspection and interrogation as directed, either generally or specifically, by an immigration officer;
+(d) if so required by an immigration officer, produce every member of the crew and every passenger of that aircraft for inspection and interrogation as directed, either generally or specifically, by the immigration officer;

 (e) submit to such search of his aircraft as may be necessary to establish the presence or absence of other persons on board; and

-(f) report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on his removal from any other state or country by the competent authorities of that state or country.
+(f) before the aircraft arrives at or departs from the airport, as the case may be, report the presence on board of any stowaway or any unauthorised person or any person proceeding to any state or country on the person’s removal from any other state or country by the competent authorities of that other state or country.

-[13/77; 38/93]
+[Act 18 of 2012 wef 19/12/2012]

 (2) The captain, owner, agent or charterer of an aircraft who contravenes subsection (1), and any person who hinders or obstructs any search of an aircraft under subsection (1)(e), shall each be guilty of an offence.